mzagozen/nso-docker/README.md

             -subj "/C=SE/ST=NA/L=/O=NSO/OU=WebUI/CN=Mr. Self-Signed"

-# Logrotate and other periodic tasks (cron)
+# Logging

 NSO places the logs in `/log` by default.
+Different parts of the NSO application support different methods of exporting the log messages, but creating the log files on disk is supported for **all** out of the box.
+NSO in Docker provides tools and configuration that simplify log management in a non-ephemeral instance.

+## Logrotate and other periodic tasks (cron)

 NSO does not rotate the logs itself, but the installation does include a system `logrotate` configuration in `/etc/logrotate.d/ncs`.
 The `cron` installation in the base image schedules a `logrotate` run daily when enabled.
 The following environment variables control this functionality:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">